-As with the iPhone X ($1,000 at Cricket Wireless) and , the Mi Mix 2 has a dazzling, edge-to-edge screen.
+As with the iPhone X and Samsung's Galaxy Note 8, the Mi Mix 2 has a dazzling, edge-to-edge screen.
 Its 6-inch, 2,080x1,080-pixel resolution display is smaller than last year's 6.4-incher.
 This gives you a slightly less immersive feel, which I noticed right away, even though it's easier to hold.
 Its cool ceramic backing hangs on to fingerprints, but it also resists scratches and feels great in the hand.

 The Mi Mix 2 doesn't have the dual cameras we're now seeing on almost all flagship phones, but the lone 12-megapixel shooter at the rear does a good job of taking bright, colorful and detailed images in full lighting all the way down to low light.
 Front-facing photos were at best decent, and comes with Xiaomi's beauty modes to make you look better.
 One major downside: You'll have to flip the phone upside down, which is a pain if you're a selfie fanatic.

 Behind the scenes, the Mi Mix 2 runs on a Qualcomm Snapdragon 835 processor, the same powerhouse chipset inside the Note 8 and S8.
 Games such as Asphalt 8 played gorgeously on the highest settings, and the phone runs smooth as silk.

 Battery life was also is pretty good at 15 hours of runtime during our video loop tests (in airplane mode), and the phone's Snapdragon 835 processor matches similar handsets.
 While the battery didn't last as long as the Samsung Galaxy Note 8 's 17-plus hours of run time, it got me through a whole day on a single charge.